Canada Olympic Park

 Canada Olympic Park (COP), formerly known as Paskapoo Ski Hill, is a ski hill and multi-purpose training and competition facility located in Calgary, Alberta, Canada, owned and operated by WinSport.
 It is currently used both for high performance athletic training and for recreational purposes by the general public.
 Canada Olympic Park was one of the venues for the 1988 Winter Olympics, being the primary venue for ski jumping, bobsleigh, and luge.

-The park is located in western Calgary, south of the Trans-Canada Highway, north of the community of Cougar Ridge and west of Bowness.
+The park is located in western Calgary, south of the Trans-Canada Highway, north of the community of Cougar Ridge, west of Bowness and east of Valley Ridge.

 1988 Winter Olympics

 The ski resort is one of the best-known legacies of the XV Olympic Winter Games which were held in Calgary in 1988.
 It was the main venue for bobsleigh, luge (both at the now bobsleigh, luge, and skeleton track), nordic combined, ski jumping, freestyle skiing (aerials and ballet).

 Activities and facilities

 In the winter, the park is also used for winter activities including downhill skiing, snowboarding, cross-country skiing, ski jumping, bobsleigh and luge.
 In the summer, the park is used for warm-weather activities including mountain biking, summer festivals, ski jumping training, zip-lining and summer camps.
 The park also has a number of indoor facilities which are operated year-round, including arenas, fitness centres, and an indoor ice track.

+The complex of buildings on the site was designed by Cook, Culham, Montgomery, Pedersen & Valentine.